aggarwal-aditya/Chess-Piece-Object-Detection/README.md

 ## Further Plans
 - [x] Integrate the model with IOS/Android mobile app
-- [ ] Deploy the model on web page
 - [X] Further improve the accuracy of model using other CNN architectures